mauro-nievoff/MultiCaRe_Dataset/MultiCaReClassifier/readme.md

 predictions.data.head()
 ```

+# This folder contains:
-The confusion matrices of all the models from the model ensemble can be found in the confusion_matrices folder.
+- The confusion matrices of all the models from the model ensemble can be found in the confusion_matrices folder.
+- A notebook with the code used for model training and the training dataset in the model_training folder.
+- The pipeline used for label prediction and post-processing.
+- A csv file with the metrics per model (accuracy, F1 score, precision and recall)

 **Model Training by:** Facundo Roffet